Saulė Society: School network

-Saulė Society established local chapters in cities and towns of Kovno Governorate.
+Saulė Society established local chapters in cities and towns of the Kovno Governorate.
 Chapters needed at least 10 members and were frequently organized by local priests.
 In a few places, the schools were sponsored by local nobles (e.g. in Kurtuvėnai and Astravas).
-These chapters then organized local primary schools, evening courses for adults, libraries and reading rooms, kindergartens.
+These chapters then organized local primary schools, evening courses for adults, libraries and reading rooms, and kindergartens.
 By 1907, the society already had 32 local chapters and 25 primary schools.
 In 1909, Saulė maintained 32 libraries with 8,754 books; during the year, they served about 3,800 readers.
 In 1910, Saulė had 45 primary schools: four two-year schools, 18 one-year schools, and 24 people's schools (these were primitive schools that did not need a qualified teacher).
-After complains from the Vilna Educational District, 24 people's schools were closed in 1910.
+After complaints from the Vilna Educational District, 24 people's schools were closed in 1910.
 In 1913, Saulė had 63 chapters with 3,372 members.
 From 1907 to 1914, the society established about 62 primary schools and adult courses.

 During World War I, some schools of Saulė were evacuated to Russia.
 During the German occupation, the society was able to organize Lithuanian gymnasiums in Kaunas (due to the efforts of Saliamonas Banaitis) and Panevėžys in 1915.
 Olšauskas was able to obtain 100,000 marks from Ober Ost for the schools.
-Later, Saulė established gymnasiums and progymnasiums in Biržai, Jurbarkas, Kražiai, Ramygala, Rokiškis, Švėkšna, Utena, Telšiai, Žagarė.
+Later, Saulė established gymnasiums and progymnasiums in Biržai, Jurbarkas, Kražiai, Ramygala, Rokiškis, Švėkšna, Utena, Telšiai, and Žagarė.
 In 1919, Saulė maintained ten gymnasiums and progymasiums that had about 1,600 students.